Arch 100-200 Effective 8/27/03

 a.
 The names of all high school and post-secondary institutions attended;

 b.
-The dates of attendance and degrees awarded; and
+The dates of attendance, major and degrees awarded; and

 c.
 Certified copies of transcripts from all post-secondary institutions attended;

 (8) A listing of every state or jurisdiction in which the applicant holds or has ever held registration or licensure as an architect;